 While aiming for low-glycemic index is a good guide, it only takes into account the way your body reacts to the sugar and does not take into account any other nutrition or calories.
 Make sure to stick with whole foods, too.

 Here are some of the best foods you can eat to help lower your blood sugar levels.

 There are both starchy and non-starch vegetables.
 Starch is a type of carbohydrate that is broken down into glucose in the blood.
 When you eat foods that are high in starch, it can increase your glucose levels.
-While some carbs are good because they do give your cells the energy they need, you want to be mindful of how many carbs you are eating when watching your blood sugar levels.
+While some carbs are good because they give your cells the energy they need, you want to be mindful of how many carbs you are eating when watching your blood sugar levels.

 Non-starchy vegetables include broccoli, artichokes, cabbage, cauliflower, eggplant, onions, peas, kale, and spinach.
 Not only do these vegetables have a low effect on your blood glucose levels, but they are also very high in nutrients like vitamins and minerals.
-They also have a lot of fiber, without being high in calories.
+They also have a lot of fiber without being high in calories.

 If you are having trouble getting in your daily dose of veggies, try adding a salad as a side or even a whole meal.
-You can add leafy greens, tomatoes, cucumbers, broccoli, and Brussel sprouts, which are all non-starchy vegetables.
+You can add leafy greens, tomatoes, cucumbers, broccoli, and Brussels sprouts, which are all non-starchy vegetables.
 Toss it with a light apple cider vinegar dressing, and it is the perfect lunch or dinner!